| File Menu | Contents

 Selections can be saved to disk using File/Save As/ROI and restored using File/Open.
 Multiple selections can be saved by transferring them to a blank window, drawing each one using Edit/Draw, and saving the resulting image.
 To restore one of the selections, open the image and click to the left of one of the drawn outlines with the wand tool.

-The File/Open command opens TIFF (uncompressed), GIF, JPEG, BMP and FITS images.
+The File/Open command opens TIFF (uncompressed), GIF, JPEG, DICOM, BMP and FITS images.
 It also opens lookup tables and selections (ROIs).
 In addition, the File/Import submenu provides access to plugins for reading "raw" files, images in ASCII format, and for loading images over the network using a URL.
 To import a raw file, you must know certain information about the layout, including the image size and the offset to the image data.
 Add support for additional formats by downloading or writing plugins.
 Files can be saved in TIFF, GIF, JPEG, FITS, tab-delimited text, and raw formats.

 SalsaJ's functionality can be expanded through the use of plugins written in Java.
-Plugins can add support for new file formats or they can filter or analyse images.
+Plugins can add support for new file formats or they can filter or analyze images.
 Plugins located in SalsaJ's "plugins" folder are automatically installed in the Plugins menu.